 Everyone seemed to be heading in the same direction.
 Whatever that destination was, it held their full attention.
 Not a single person paid Gilbert any mind even though he was popping half out from a manhole in the ground.
 With effort, he pulled himself up onto the concrete and tried to make heads-or-tails of the situation.

 Faintly past the drizzling rain, he could hear a steady thump, thump, thump paired with muffled shouting—almost underwater-like.
-For a brief dizzying moment, Gilbert swore he was on assignment back out at the border: rolling out into unoccupied territory and flattening everything in their faith.
+For a brief dizzying moment, Gilbert swore he was on assignment back out at the border: rolling out into unoccupied territory and flattening everything in their path.
 In the next moment, he was back to himself.

 Gilbert wiped the water from his face and took a step back towards the bunker.